 The ninth variable that I will be manipulating across a two week period to examine its impact on sleep is exercise.
 Using my Misfit Ray data, I will be seeing if doing over 10,000 steps a day will be better for sleep than doing less than 10,000 steps.

 I will discuss what my data shows, how easy or difficult I found this strategy to implement, and what previous research says.
-These three factors will be combined for an overall score and grade on how effective exercise is at improving sleep quality.
+These three factors will be combined for an overall score and grade on how useful exercise is at improving sleep quality.

 HOW COULD EXERCISE HELP?

-Homeostatic Pressure is one of the three main variables that are responsible for good sleep quality.
+Homeostatic Pressure is one of the three primary variables that are responsible for proper sleep quality.
 It is also known as sleep debt, and it is something that builds up during the day regardless of what we do unless we have a nap during the day or fall asleep at night.
 It is what TAC talks about in their latest ad ‘Drowsy Driving – You Can’t Fight Sleep’:

 Exercise, as long as it isn’t done in the 3 hours before sleep, is meant to be great for our health, stress levels and sleep pressure.
 Essentially doing anything cognitively or physically demanding during the day can increase our sleep pressure at a faster rate, because it creates a greater need for restoration and recovery.
-Exercise can therefore potentially help us to feel sleepy earlier, and have a better night’s sleep.
+Exercise can therefore potentially help us to feel sleepy earlier and have a better night’s sleep.

-I’ve definitely had days where I have been extremely active, either from hiking all day to Mt Feathertop, or playing a Beach Volleyball tournament.
-On these rare occasions I’ve been extremely exhausted and have subsequently crashed before 10pm and slept over 9 hours.
-It will be interesting to see if these are one offs however, or if doing a bit more exercise each day really could help.
+I’ve definitely had days where I have been extremely active, either from hiking all day to Mt Feathertop or playing a Beach Volleyball tournament.
+On these rare occasions, I’ve been extremely exhausted and have subsequently crashed before 10pm and slept over 9 hours.
+It will be interesting to see if these are one-offs, however, or if doing a bit more exercise each day really could help.

-If I wanted to be even more thorough I could look at the data for the entire year, but I’ll just keep it to these two weeks for now and compare it to what the scientific research and literature says about sleep and exercise.
+If I wanted to be even more thorough, I could look at the data for the entire year, but I’ll just keep it to these two weeks for now and compare it to what the scientific research and literature says about sleep and exercise.